hadley/elmer/README.md

 Async generators are very advanced, and require a good understanding of asynchronous programming in R. They are also the only way to present streaming results in Shiny without blocking other users.
-Fortunately, the [shinychat](https://github.com/jcheng5/shinychat) package makes it extremely easy to use the result of `stream_async()` with a chat output;
+Fortunately, Shiny will soon have chat components that will make this easier, where you can simply hand the result of `stream_async()` to a chat output.
-it's our recommended way of building web-based chatbots using elmer.

 ## Tool calling (a.k.a. function calling)